Us and Us Only

-Us and Us Only is the sixth album by British rock band the Charlatans, released by Universal on 18 October 1999.
-After touring for their fifth studio album Tellin' Stories wrapped up by the end of 1997, they played minimal shows throughout 1998 and planned its follow-up.
+Us and Us Only is the sixth studio album by British rock band the Charlatans, released by Universal on 18 October 1999.
+After touring for their fifth studio album, Tellin' Stories, wrapped up by the end of 1997, they played minimal shows throughout 1998 and planned its follow-up.
 They built their own recording studio, aiming to start recording by early 1999; sessions eventually took place in March and April 1999 with the band self-producing.
-Us and Us Only is a country rock, folk and roots rock album that strayed from the band's British roots in lieu of American-focused music.
+Us and Us Only is a country rock, folk, and roots rock album that strayed from the band's British roots in lieu of American-focused music.

 "Forever" was released as Us and Us Only's lead single in October 1999, which was followed by a tour of the United Kingdom.
 "My Beautiful Friend" appeared as the second single from the album in December 1999; in early 2000, the Charlatans toured the United States with Stereophonics.
-The Charlatans toured the UK again throughout April 2000, leading to the release of the album's third single "Impossible" in May 2000.
+The Charlatans toured the UK again throughout April 2000, leading to the release of the album's third single, "Impossible", in May 2000.
 A two-disc edition of the album was released in 2011 by Universal UMC and Island Records.

 Us and Us Only received generally favourable reviews from music critics, many of whom praised the songwriting and musicianship.
-Retrospective reviews continued to praised these aspects, with some referring it as the Charlatan's best work.
-It peaked at number two on the album charts in both Scotland and UK.
-All three of the album's singles peaked within the top 30 in both Scotland and the UK, with "Forever" charting the highest at number eight and 12, respectively.
-Melody Maker, NME and Select included the album on their lists of the year's best releases.
+Retrospective reviews continued to praise these aspects, with some referring to it as the Charlatan's best work.
+It peaked at number two on the album charts in both Scotland and the UK.
+All three of the album's singles peaked within the top 30 in both Scotland and the UK, with "Forever" charting the highest at numbers 8 and 12, respectively.
+Melody Maker, NME, and Select included the album on their lists of the year's best releases.